-Taipei, the magnificent capital city of Taiwan, holds all the magic and wonder that we’ve come to expect from the cities of Southeast Asia!
-This city is a modern metropolis with Japanese influences from its earlier colonial citizens.
+Taipei, the magnificent capital city of Taiwan, offers all the magic and wonder that we’ve come to expect from the cities of Southeast Asia and the far east!
+This city is a modern metropolis mixing Wetsern, Chinese & Japanese influences.

-The city is known for its numerous street-markets, featuring famous street-foods that we’ve all come to love.
+The city is known for its numerous street-markets including some famous street-foods that we’ve all come to love.
 The heart of this thriving city is, of course, its people!
 Getting to know the people behind the culture will go a long way while visiting this incredible destination!

 If the bustling city is not your thing, there’s plenty more to Taipei than just its metropolis!
 Just outside of Taipei you’ll find thriving, luscious jungle terrain that seems untouched by the human hand.

 Whatever it is you’re looking for on your travels, Taipei is bound to provide!
 Here’s the latest and greatest, as well as the most ancient of relics, that Taipei has to offer:

 Table of Contents